Links

 Configure access to Amazon S3

-This section covers how to configure an Amazon S3 Connection in SQLake to read from and write to an Amazon S3 location managed by another AWS account.
+This section covers how to configure an Amazon S3 connection to read from, and write to, an Amazon S3 location managed by another AWS account.

-In order to create an IAM role and a trust relationship, please visit the Role Based AWS Credentials documentation, and use the following documentation to create the IAM policy with the required Amazon S3 permissions.
+In order to create an IAM role and a trust relationship, please see Role Based AWS Credentials, and then use the following documentation to create the IAM policy with the required Amazon S3 permissions.

 Create an IAM policy with required Amazon S3 permissions